menu

 Ongoing

-The Kenya Kwanza Government promised to adopt a Public-Private-Partnership model to develop modern technologies for desalination for irrigation.
+The Kenya Kwanza Government promised to adopt a Public-Private-Partnership model to develop aquifers in Turkana.

 • As of May 2025, Turkana County has begun installing sensors (divers) in some boreholes tapping aquifers in Lodwar (Napuu, Nakwamewi, Moi Gardens, and Nadapal) for continuous measurement of groundwater levels, temperature, water quality, etc., to inform long‐term management.